drashland/services/index/README.md

 # Index

-A service to help index items in a `Map` -- resulting in faster lookup times when specifying the `Map` keys as regex patterns.
+A service to help index items in a `Map` when regex patterns are used as keys -- resulting in faster lookup times than `Map.forEach()`.

 _Note: Performance has shown not to improve when keys are NOT regex patterns._